berndblasius/bracket/README.md

 - `lambda`, closures and lexical scoping
   - `<lambda x' [+ x 1]|`  evaluates to `|[+ x 1 def x']>`
   Thereby the following has happened:
-    - a lexical closure is created that contains the quotation and the current enviroment.
+    - a lexical closure, that contains the quotation and the current enviroment, is created and pushed on the ket.
 By printing the closure on the ket only the associated quotation is shown, so from inspection of the ket one cannot distinguish a closure from a pure quotation.
     - to handle the argumets of the lambda, the expression `def x'` is pushed on the quotation.
-Thus, formally we can regard this as a lambda expression, a function that takes the argument x.
+Thus, when the closure is evaluated, at first the top value on the ket is bound to the symbol x.
+In this sense, formally, we can regard this as a lambda expression, a function that takes the argument x.
   - `<\x' [+ x 1]|`  evaluates to `|[+ x 1 def x']>`  (short notation for lambda)
   - `<eval \x' [+ x 1] 4|`  evaluates to `|5>`
   - `<f 4 def f' \x' [+ x 1]|`  evaluates to `|5>`